Aantrreksh/sql-query/sqlref/sql_reference.md

 |1   |xyz abc       |
 |2   |abcabcabc     |
 |3   |abc xyzxyz abc|
 {: caption="Table 44.
-Query result for example: all rows that contain in col2 a value ending with bc" caption-side="bottom"}
+Query result for the example "all rows that contain in col2 a value that ends with bc"." caption-side="bottom"}

 ```sql
 -- all rows that contain in col2 a sequence of 3 'abc' string occurrences